koompi/koompi.org/content/faqs/conflicts_faqs/conflicts_faqs.en.md

  :: python-pyqt5 and pyqt5-common are in conflict
  Error installing repo packages
 ```
-In order to solve this problem, you have to run this command and follow all instuctions have been given.
+To solve this problem, you have to run this command and follow all instructions have been given.
 ```
 sudo pacman -Rdd pyqt5-common
 ```